j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 *

 Each receipt's scroll
-a song, call and response:
+is a song, call and response:

 Desire ........
 Cost

 *